szkiba/xk6-top/README.md

 The aggregated metric values are available in tabular form on the tabs named according to the type of metric (*Trends*, *Counters*, *Rates*, *Gauges*).

 By default, the table contains the tags expanded.
-Lines containing tags can be collapsed with the `-` key or the `Shift+Up` key combination.
+Rows containing tags can be collapsed with the `-` key or the `Shift+Up` key combination.
 They can be expanded at any time later with the `+` key or the `Shift+Down` key combination.

 ### Metrics charts